-On other marine liability lines, such as Ship Repairers Liability and Marine Operators Liability, insurers remain open to writing, with a greater focus on risk information and clients implementing robust terms and conditions.
-Whilst these classes of business may experience small market increases in 2021, we do not anticipate much change.
+On other marine liability products, such as Ship Repairers Liability and Marine Operators Liability, insurers remain open to underwriting these lines, with a greater focus on risk information and clients implementing robust terms and conditions.

-It is expected that the London market will continue to scrutinize underwriting results.
-We anticipate little change in rating attitude for the foreseeable future.

-The ultimate effect of this on New Zealand insurers has yet to be determined, although we are optimistic that it will remain stable pending no natural catastrophe events.
+It is expected that the London market will continue to scrutinise underwriting results.
+We anticipate little change in rating attitudes in the foreseeable future.
+The ultimate effect of this on New Zealand insurers has yet to be determined, although we are optimistic that it will remain stable pending no natural catastrophe or pandemic-related events.